Why Do I Feel Responsible for My Parents?

 emotional instability

-As adults, they may continue feeling responsible for keeping parents emotionally comfortable or emotionally stable.
+As adults, they may continue feeling responsible for keeping parents emotionally comfortable or stable.

 This often contributes to: